jadjoubran/javascript-blog/src/posts/javascript-foreach-the-complete-guide.md

 ## Using the index

-You can also access the **index** of every item of an array in the forEach.
+You can also access the **index** of every item of an array inside the callback passed to forEach.
 Checkout my other post on [javascript forEach index](/posts/javascript-foreach-index/ "javascript foreach index").

-The index can be useful in several scenarios, and also allows you to use the early return or [early exit pattern](/posts/javascript-foreach-index/#heading-early-exit) in the forEach.
+The index can be useful in several scenarios, and also allows you to use the early return or [early exit pattern](/posts/javascript-foreach-index/#heading-early-exit).